Nightfirecat/realmscript/README.md

   [Notepad++](http://notepadplusplus.org/) or some other editor!)**
 * Choose your default settings in `options.ahk` and add, delete, or edit binds as needed in `hotkeys.ahk`

+##Running the Script

+Just open `realm.ahk` after AutoHotKey is installed on your system, and you're good to go!

 ##Default Binds